6ce/Roblox-Login-Bruteforcer/README.md

 # Installation

-Make sure to import your [CapSolver](https://capsolver.com) API Key in "solver.py" and your ROBLOX username and password in "roblox.py"
+Make sure to import your [CapSolver](https://capsolver.com) API Key in "solver.py" After, head to "roblox.py" and import your "RBXEventTrackerV2" cookie from your browser, and your desired username and password

 ```
 pip install requests